Current Size: 100%

 Stephens Creek Crossing

 Originally built into a damp, steep location using mold-prone cinder block, Hillsdale Terrace had a long history of maintenance and accessibility issues that made it one of our highest redevelopment priorities.
 In Fall 2010, Home Forward submitted a successful HOPE VI grant application, resulting in the start of new construction in spring 2012.
 New residents began moving into their new community, named Stephens Creek Crossing, in January 2014.
-The Childrens Center, which will serve as the gateway to the community, will finish construction this summer.
+The Childrens Center, which serves as the gateway to the community, opened in September 2014.

 - 122 new affordable apartments will replace 60 exisiting public housing units